frederic-perez/AmE-dictionary/data/idioms.md

 __under one’s thumb__
 __under the aegis of__ Under the protection, sponsorship, or patronage of; under the supervision, control, or management of. _This course will be offered under the aegis of the English Department._
 __under the radar__ Doing something without other people noticing.
-__under the sun__ It’s used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
+__under the sun__ :three: It’s used for emphasizing that something includes a very wide range of things. _Doctors did everything under the sun, but they couldn’t save her life._
 __under the weather__ :two: To feel ill.
 __under the yolk__
 __undivided/full/complete attention__ Concentration on what someone is doing or saying. _Please give the speaker your undivided/full/complete attention._
 __unheard of__ :five: Extremely uncommon or unusual; beyond belief.
 Hyphenated if used as a modifier before a noun. _His prowess on the balance beam is unheard of._ _Investors began making unheard-of amounts of money on these risky investments._ _It’s not unheard of for individual contributors to question their superiors’ decisions._
-__unpack__ :five: To try to understand and explicate a complex, and possibly controversial, statement, passage, etc. _Who can unpack what the author is saying in this paragraph?_
+__unpack__ :six: To try to understand and explicate a complex, and possibly controversial, statement, passage, etc. _Who can unpack what the author is saying in this paragraph?_
 __unsung hero__
 __until all hours (of the day and night)__ Until a very late hour of the night or early hour of the morning. _Johnny keeps taking the car and staying out until all hours, and I just don’t know what to do anymore!_ _She sat up till all hours trying to finish her essay._
+__until kingdom come__ For a very long, indefinite amount of time; forever.
-__until next time__
+__until next time__ :two::hammer:
 __up a tree__ In a difficult situation.
 __up and coming__ (up-and-coming) On a trajectory to become established or successful, especially in a career or as a business.
 Sometimes hyphenated. _She’s an up and coming star in the marketing department._ _I like to catch up-and-coming bands at small venues, before they hit it big._ _Check out NFX’s list of the top 75 up-and-coming generative AI startups._
-__up and running__ :two::hammer: _The cluster is up and running within a very small timescale._
+__up and running__ :three::hammer: _The cluster is up and running within a very small timescale._
-__up for grabs__ :four: Available for anyone.
+__up for grabs__ :five: Available for anyone.
 __up in arms__
 __up to (one’s) eyeballs (in something)__ :astonished: Extremely busy (with something); deeply or overly involved (in something); possessing, filled up with, or overwhelmed by an excessive amount (of something). _There’s no way I can take a vacation right now, I’m up to my eyeballs in work at the moment!_
 __up to (one’s) neck in alligators__ :two: _business adage_ So overcome or preoccupied by various tangential worries, problems, or tasks that one loses sight of the ultimate goal or objective.
 The full expression is some variation of “When you are up to your neck in alligators, it’s easy to forget that the goal was to drain the swamp.” _I’ve spent so much time dealing with various infrastructure problems for my new business that I’ve had no time to actually develop our product properly.
 I guess it’s easy to forget that when up to your neck in alligators, the mission was to drain the swamp._